 Physical manipulation of your wrist and hand can relieve pain and reduce inflammation, improving mobility and allowing you to continue recovery.

 Electrostimulation of your wrist and hand allows your provider to reach “deeper” muscles and tendons for pain relief.
 Dr. Khayami might provide this treatment if manual therapy proves too painful or ineffective.

 A relatively new treatment option, ultrasound therapy uses ultrasound waves to promote blood flow.
-This jump-starts your body’s natural healing process, leading to a quicker natural recovery.
+This jump-starts your body’s natural healing process, leading to quicker recovery.